 Brexit is right around the corner and you may be uncertain about what it means for your investments.
-We’re here to discuss the impact of the changes on the 29th March.
+We’re here to discuss the impact of the changes.

 Brexit and the FCA